 An Introduction to Positive Company Culture

 The first impression your applicants have is what they read in your job posting.
 Next, it’s what they find on your website.
-Third, it’s how they are treated during the interview.
+Third, it’s how you treat them during the interview.
 But the rubber really hits the road after hiring.
 Their impression of what it’s actually like to work at your company is formed during the onboarding process.
 If they had an easy time filling out your online job application, they shouldn’t be faced with a tedious paper-based process once they actually land the position.
-When you have an integrated ATS and onboarding system, new hires can get started at work faster with a web-based self-service approach from start to finish.
+When you have an integrated ATS and onboarding system, new hires can get start working faster with a web-based self-service approach from start to finish.
 You are showing that you keep up with the latest technology and empower employees to get things done with minimum oversight.
 Having a seamless, branded experience makes for a great first day at work.

 Integrating Your Applicant Tracking System with Onboarding Creates a Happier HR Department

 Perhaps no department is happier about today’s modern software solutions than HR.
 Too often, the focus of HR’s daily activities is on completing checklists and managing other administrative details.
 During open enrollment and seasonal hiring surges, it’s not unusual for HR to be snowed under with actual paperwork or the digital equivalent.
 When Recruiting can hand off candidates to HR as new hires while actually reducing the amount of work involved to get them set up in the system as employees, everyone wins.
 Automation of this workflow with integrating your applicant tracking system with onboarding leaves more time for HR to spend on adding value to the employee experience and to the company’s bottom line.
 It’s a tactical move that can have strategic consequences.

 A More Accurate Outcome Integrated Onboarding